RafaelBarbosatec/bonfire/README.md

     width: 18,
     height: 32,
   ),
+//  isTouchable: false, // if you want this component to receive touch interaction.
+You will be notified at 'void onTap()'
 //  animation: FlameAnimation(), // Optional param to create an animated decoration.
 When using this, do not specify spriteImg.
 //  frontFromPlayer: false // Define true if this decoration shall be rendered above the Player )